-“Music therapy can make the difference between isolation & interaction.”
+“Music can make the difference between isolation & interaction.”

-The Choir performed to a variety of audiences and venues including the Barangaroo stage Darling Harbour, Sydney Opera House, Sydney Town Hall, Melbourne Town Hall with the Choir of Hard Knocks, Sydney Conference Centre, The Basement Club, and at welfare, community and corporate events.
+The Choir performed to a variety of audiences and venues including City Recital Hall, the Barangaroo stage Darling Harbour, Sydney Opera House, Sydney Town Hall, Melbourne Town Hall, Sydney Conference Centre, The Basement Club, and at welfare, community and corporate events around NSW.

-Choir members have travelled to remote Northern Territory and country locations to share their unique community spirit and joyful song, never failing to uplift and inspire audiences everywhere.
+Choir members have toured to remote Northern Territory, Melbourne and country NSW locations to share their unique community spirit and joyful song, never failing to uplift and inspire audiences everywhere.

 In 2011 at PACT Theatre, the choir performed a theatre show called 'Into the Light', a story that shares memories, hopes and inspiration.
-The choir left the audience moved, uplifted and thankful for the little things that make life worth living.
-It was a poignant and moving slice of life account of beating the odds to emerge healthy in body, mind and spirit.
+The choir left the audience moved, uplifted and thankful for the little things that mak life worth living.
+It was a poignant and moving slice of life account of beating the odds to emerge healthy in body, mind and spirit